-Black Bears
+Black Bears and Grizzly Bears

-Black bears are quite common on our expedition style trips but are rarely seen around our base camp.
-When we do see black bears it is usually from our kayaks as they forage for food along the tide line.
-When in our kayaks we approach from downwind and come no closer than 100 metres, keeping noise to a minimum.
+Black bears are quite common on our expedition style trips.
+Grizzly bears also live in parts of the Great Bear Rainforest and we can come across one on this tour.
+When we see bears it is usually from our kayaks as they forage for food along the tide line.
+When in our kayaks we approach from downwind and come no closer than 100 meters, keeping noise to a minimum.
 If the bears become aware of our presence we immediately back away.

 To ensure bears do not become habituated to kayakers and associate people and kayaks with food we must follow some basic procedures when in camp.
 All food, trash and recyclables must be properly stored to minimize scent and access.
-No food, gum, toiletries or other scented items are to be taken into tents at any time.
-If leaving camp take a "buddy" and make a lot of noise in the woods so as not to surprise an animal.
+No food, gum, toiletries, or other scented items are to be taken into tents at any time.
+If leaving camp, take a "buddy" and make a lot of noise in the woods so as not to surprise an animal.
 Your guides cover basic precautions to be taken to avoid animal conflicts at your pre-trip meeting.